GAOYUEtianc/gaoyue.github.com/index.md

 # Welcome to My GitHub Pages

-You can use the [editor on GitHub](https://github.com/GAOYUEtianc/gaoyue.github.com/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 I'm a Thesis-Based Master student in Computing Science Department of UAlberta.
 My research interests include differential privacy, machine learning and reinforcement learning.
 I enjoy working on theoretical topics, and I'm good at grasping abstract concepts.

 Here are my projects.